-Meeting Canada’s greenhouse gas emissions target by 2030 means more Canadians need to drive an electric vehicle (EV), but a significant road bump to making the switch is “range anxiety.”
+Meeting Canada’s greenhouse gas emissions target by 2030 means more Canadians need to drive an electric vehicle (EV), but a significant bump in the road to making the switch is “range anxiety.”

-Given that a quarter of country’s total greenhouse gas emissions come from private passenger cars and light trucks that use internal combustion engines, it seems that getting more drivers into an EV is a no-brainer.
-However, regardless of the vehicle costs and government incentives, a big concern for Canadians interested in adopting an EV is if they will be able to “fill up,” so to speak, as easily they’ve been able to pump gas into their cars.
+Given that a quarter of the country’s total greenhouse gas emissions come from private passenger cars and light trucks with internal combustion engines, it seems that getting more drivers into an EV is a no-brainer.
+However, regardless of the vehicle costs and government incentives, a big concern for Canadians interested in adopting an EV is if they will be able to “fill up,” so to speak, as easily as they’ve been able to pump gas into their cars.

-If we are to overcome concerns about the distances EVs can tackle, the ability to charge one quickly anywhere in the country needs to be a top priority.
+Though we may be overcoming concerns about the distances EVs can tackle, the ability to charge one quickly anywhere in the country is still a concern.

 Find the Best Car Insurance Rates

 Compare car insurance quotes from 50+ providers in a single search.
 Start saving money today on the premiums you pay.